 Allergies

 This point is more of a reason your dog is rubbing its face.
 If you've ever noticed your dog rubbing its face on the ground, there's a good chance that it's trying to relieve some discomfort.
-Allergies are a common problem for dogs, just as they are for humans, and they can cause itchiness and irritation in the ears, eyes and face
+Allergic skin conditions such as allergic dermatitis are a common problem for dogs, just as they are for humans, and they can cause itchiness and irritation in the ears, eyes and face.

 Dogs can take antihistamines to help relieve their allergy symptoms, but they usually need a smaller dose than humans.
 If your dog is rubbing its face a lot, it might be time to talk to your veterinarian about whether or not it may be suffering with allergies.